Published on November 18, 2020, Updated on July 27, 2022

-What are dental bridges?
+What are dental bridges The Colony?

-Why do I need a dental bridge?
+Why do I need a dental bridge The Colony?

 When a fixed tooth falls out, its surrounding teeth may drift into the gap causing it to til or cause additional problems in the future.
 The teeth can shift position which may affect the bite, put stress on the teeth and jaw joints.
 The teeth are also susceptible to decay because its current position is making it harder to clean.
 Moreover, the jawbone can shrink which can cause sunken cheeks and distorted lips.
-A bridge will make a great replacement for missing teeth or teeth and prevent the above problems from happening.
+In The Colony, a bridge will make a great replacement for missing teeth or teeth and prevent the above problems from happening.
 It also allows you to have a complete set of teeth.

-Dental bridge cost The Colony
+Dental bridge Near Me cost in The Colony

 This can be affordable as dental insurance does help pay for tooth bridges.
 Price increases for an all-porcelain bridge than for a metal or porcelain-fused bridge.